anthonyjatoba/codewars/6 kyu/String Letter Counting/README.md

 # [String Letter Counting](https://www.codewars.com/kata/59e19a747905df23cb000024)
-Take an input string and return a string that is made up of the number of occurances of each english letter in the input, followed by that letter.
-The string shouldn't contain zeros; leave them out.
+Take an input string and return a string that is made up of the number of occurences of each english letter in the input followed by that letter, sorted alphabetically.
+The output string shouldn't contain chars missing from input (chars with 0 occurence); leave them out.

 An empty string, or one with no letters, should return an empty string.